tywalch/electrodb/README.md

 2. Setters will only be invoked when an Attribute is modified when performing a `patch` or `update` operation.
 3. When using ElectroDB's [attribute watching](#attribute-watching) functionality, an attribute will have its setter callback invoked whenever the setter callback of any "watched" attributes are invoked.
 Note: The setter of an Attribute Watcher will always be applied _after_ the setters for the attributes it watches.

-> Note: As of ElectroDB `1.3.0`, the `watch` property is only possible for root level attributes.
-Watch is currently not supported for nested attributes like properties on a "map" or items of a "list".
+> _NOTE: As of ElectroDB `1.3.0`, the `watch` property is only possible for root level attributes.
+Watch is currently not supported for nested attributes like properties on a "map" or items of a "list"._

 #### Attribute Watching
 Attribute watching is a powerful feature in ElectroDB that can be used to solve many unique challenges with DynamoDB.
 In short, you can define a column to have its getter/setter callbacks called whenever another attribute's getter or setter callbacks are called.
 If you haven't read the section on [Attribute Getters and Setters](#attribute-getters-and-setters), it will provide you with more context about when an attribute's mutation callbacks are called.

 Because DynamoDB allows for a flexible schema, and ElectroDB allows for optional attributes, it is possible for items belonging to an entity to not have all attributes when setting or getting records.
 Sometimes values or changes to other attributes will require corresponding changes to another attribute.
 Sometimes, to fully leverage some advanced model denormalization or query access patterns,  it is necessary to duplicate some attribute values with similar or identical values.
 This functionality has many uses; below are just a few examples of how you can use `watch`:

-> Note: Using the `watch` property impacts the order of which getters and setters are called.
-You cannot `watch` another attribute that also uses `watch`, so ElectroDB first invokes the getters or setters of attributes without the `watch` property, then subsequently invokes the getters or setters of attributes who use `watch`.
+> _NOTE: Using the `watch` property impacts the order of which getters and setters are called.
+You cannot `watch` another attribute that also uses `watch`, so ElectroDB first invokes the getters or setters of attributes without the `watch` property, then subsequently invokes the getters or setters of attributes who use `watch`._

 ```typescript
 myAttr: {